ethersphere/ethereum-environments/README.md

 You should also create a named keypair and export its key into a `.pem` file.
 The path to this file should be `AWS_PRIVATE_KEY_FILE` and the name is `AWS_KEYPAIR_NAME`.

-All credentials and other ec2 related variables are set via http://www.packer.io/docs/templates/user-variables.html reading environment variables.
+All credentials and other ec2 related variables are set via user variables http://www.packer.io/docs/templates/user-variables.html reading environment variables.
 E.g., `packer/aws-template.json`

     "variables": {
         "aws_access_key": "{{env `AWSAccessKeyId`}}",